lrgresearch/gpaw-tools/installation/installationofgpawtools.md

 After installing ASE, GPAW, ASAP, KIM and other necessary packages, you can proceed with the installation of *gpaw-tools*.

-Before, starting to installation of `gpaw-tools`, we need to install `spglib` and `elastic` packages and their dependencies.
-If you used conda to install previous packages, you do not need to run the following commands (If you try to run these two command as a single command you may have receive an error).
+Before, we need to install `setuptools_scm` seperately.
+Otherwise it can give an error.

      pip3 install setuptools_scm

-    pip3 install spglib docutils elastic
+Then, starting to installation of `gpaw-tools`, we need to install `spglib`, `docutils`, `requests`, `elastic` and `phonopy` packages and their dependencies.
+If you used conda to install previous packages, you do not need to run the following commands (If you try to run these two command as a single command you may have receive an error).

-    pip3 install requests
+    pip3 install spglib docutils elastic requests phonopy

-If you want to use energy consumption measurement feauture, install:
+If you want to use energy consumption measurement feature, install:

     pip3 install pyrapl pymondo pandas